tmaturi/tahanimaturi/publications.md

 - M. Chang, F.P.A.
 Coolen,  **T. Coolen-Maturi**  and X. Huang.
 A generalized system reliability model based on survival signature and multiple competing failure processes, Journal of Computational and Applied Mathematics,  to appear.  [[preprint version](pdfs/chang-manuscript-revised-may2023.pdf){:target="_blank"}]

+- A.S.M.
+Al Luhayb,  **T. Coolen-Maturi** and F.P.A.
+Coolen.
+Smoothed bootstrap methods for bivariate data, Journal of Statistical Theory and Practice, to appear.  [[preprint version](pdfs/SB-methods-for-bivariate-data.pdf){:target="_blank"}]

  <br>

 ### 2023